knowm/memristor-discovery/src/main/resources/help/Synapse.md

 ## Series Resistors

-The jumpers on the left and right bypass the resistors.
-There is no serial resistor.
+Use the jumpers on the right to select the series resistor and route it to ground.
+The default series resistor is 1kΩ.
+If you change this, be sure that you change this in the preferences as well.

 ## Controls

-The control panel can be used to adjust the driver waveform of W1.
-The series resistor value control should correspond to the actual series resistance value used in the experimental setup in order to calculate an accurate current value.
+The control panel can be used to adjust the driver waveform and pulse width.

-## Conductance Plot

-The conductance plot (G-V) uses a running average value, k, to smooth the data.
-A k value of 0 will eliminate all averaging.
-The larger k is, the more averaging will occur.
-If k is too big you may unknowingly hide important memristor behavior so it is best to keep k as low as possible.

 ## Exporting Data